niamhmimnagh/MultiNMix/README.md

 # MultiNMix: A Package for Multispecies N-Mixture Models

-`MultinMix` is an R package designed for fitting Multispecies N-Mixture (MNM) Models, a powerful tool for estimating abundance and occurrence of multiple species in a hierarchical Bayesian framework.
+`MultinMix` is an R package designed for fitting Multispecies N-Mixture (MNM) Models (Mimnagh, Niamh, et al. (2022)), a powerful tool for estimating abundance and occurrence of multiple species in a hierarchical Bayesian framework.

 ### Features
 - **Bayesian Modeling**: Fit hierarchical Bayesian MNM models using Nimble.